NateEag/how-i-code/content/dates-and-times.rst

 measure elapsed time, because `system time changes unpredictably`_.
 Use the platform's `monotonic clock`_ instead.

-Programs that do care about when events occur must deal with `timezones`_.
+Programs that do care about when events occur must handle `timezones`_.

 As of the late twentieth century, most regions define their `civil times`_ relative to `UTC`_. `IANA`_ `maintains`_ an indispensable `database of time zones`_ for writing programs that deal with datetimes.

-..
-TODO Explain that offset does not a timezone make.
-Storing offset + name is safest.

 Since a time without a timezone is ambiguous, always store times with a timezone and show the timezone in the interface.
 It may be hidden by default, but if it is make it easy to discover.

-When a user enters a datetime, do not guess what timezone applies.
-Make them specify it, because guesses are wrong sometimes, and that wrongness will eventually cause an unpleasant `surprise`_.
+When a user enters a datetime, do not guess its timezone.
+Make them specify it, because guesses are wrong sometimes, and that wrongness will eventually cause an `unpleasant surprise`_.

 That doesn't require a proliferation of dialog boxes, as there are several reasonable ways to help users specify timezone.